Borg vs Restic: Painless Encrypted Backups You'll Actually Run

 borg init --encryption=repokey-blake2 "$BORG_REPO"

-repokey stores the encryption key inside the repository itself, protected by your passphrase — convenient, but back the passphrase up somewhere safe.
+repokey stores the encryption key inside the repository itself, protected by your passphrase — convenient, but back the passphrase up somewhere safe and separate, because losing it means losing the backup.
 For an SSH target, the repo URL looks like ssh://user@host:22/./backups/borg-repo.

 2. Create a snapshot.
 Borg calls them archives; naming them with a timestamp keeps things tidy: